Semoshwe/Semoshwe-s-profile/README.md

-# My Digital Portfolio
+# 👤 My Digital Portfolio

-Welcome to my digital portfolio!
-Here you'll find a small synopsis of who i am and what i have done in this course
+Hello my name is Semoshwe Mapokgole, welcome to my digital portfolio for the Work Readiness Training.
+It consumes of evidence and reflection for each section of the course that i have completed.

 ---

-## 👤 About Me

-Hello I'm Semoshwe Mapokgole, I am a final year student studying ICT in Application Development at Cape Peninsula University of Technology.
-I am passionate about software developer with an interest in web technologies.
-I'm always eager to learn and take on new challenges.
+##  Career Counselling
+-**Evidence**

+- I have completed the career development module and the quiz
+- i learnt about long-term career goals, values and SMART goals

 ---